GuilhermeGuitte/behat-laravel/README.md

 Generating Documentation
 -----------------------
-You can create a document in html just run:
+To create a document in html just run:

 ```
 $ php artisan behat:html # will create a file at application's root